stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * a family of experiments that can test whether particular ways of encoding Yang Mills behavior are reasonable and stable,
 * reusable tools for AI systems and for other problems that also involve hidden spectra and observable behavior.

-Q012 is therefore the prototype of how to treat a deep open problem in mathematical physics inside the Tension Universe.
+Q012 is therefore a prototype for how to treat a deep open problem in mathematical physics inside the Tension Universe.
 It respects the boundary between effective descriptions and deep generative rules while still making the problem precise enough to be tested, discussed, and reused as a module in larger reasoning systems.

 ---

-## Tension Universe effective-layer footer
+## Tension Universe effective layer footer

-This page is part of the **WFGY / Tension Universe** S-problem collection.
+This page is part of the **WFGY / Tension Universe** S problem collection.

 ### Scope of claims

-* The goal of this document is to specify an effective-layer encoding of the named problem.
+* The goal of this document is to specify an effective layer encoding of the named problem.
 * It does not claim to prove or disprove the canonical statement in Section 1.
 * It does not introduce any new theorem beyond what is already established in the cited literature.
 * It should not be cited as evidence that the corresponding open problem has been solved.
 * Any use of the words “world”, “state”, or “encoding” refers to internal TU constructs and not directly to the physical universe.

-### Effective-layer boundary
+### Effective layer boundary

 * All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual worlds) live at the effective layer of the TU framework.
 * Deep generative rules, base axioms, and internal construction mechanisms for TU are intentionally not specified in this file.
-* Experiments and protocols described here test the behavior of effective-layer encodings only.
+* Experiments and protocols described here test the behavior of effective layer encodings only.
 They do not test or decide the truth of the canonical open problem itself.
 * Nothing in this file should be interpreted as exposing or modifying any underlying TU generative rule.

 ### Encoding and fairness